latex3/babel/README.md

    https://latex3.github.io/babel/contact.html

-Bugs related to specific languages are best reported to theirs respective authors.
+Bugs related to specific languages are best reported to their respective authors.

 ### Summary of latest changes
 ```
+24.14  (dev)
+       * [not yet] Harfbuzz in the default renderer with \babelfont in many (but
+         not all) scripts (lua).
+       * Now lazy locale loading sets 'import'.

 24.13  2024-11-08
        * French: Added ‘transform values’ for punctuation.space.
        * Pashto: Persian and Islamic calendar (which fixes an error,